espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Emotional Push.md

 * * *

 You prepare to take advantage of your enemy's sudden change in emotions.
-The target is [[Off-Guard]] against your next attack before the end of your next turn.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against your next attack before the end of your next turn.